 - Civil Cover Sheet: If the case is a non-family, civil case, then the party filing the case (usually the plaintiff) must provide a civil cover sheet to the court administrator at the time of filing.
 The civil cover sheet asks for information about your case such as the parties, addresses, and the basis for the case.
 Usually, this sheet is filled out by an attorney.
 The Minnesota Judicial Branch provides this Minnesota Civil Cover Sheet.

 - Summons and Complaint: A summons puts the defendant on notice of the lawsuit.
-The summons is served on the defendant with a complaint and typically requires the defendant to serve an answer to the complaint within twenty days after service.
+The summons is served on the defendant with a complaint and typically requires the defendant to serve an answer to the complaint within twenty-one days after service.
 The complaint identifies the parties to the lawsuit, lays out the facts or events giving rise to the dispute, establishes the legal basis for the causes of action (i.e., legal claims such as “breach of contract,” “breach of fiduciary duty,” “defamation,” “negligence,” etc.), and requests relief from the court for such action.
 In legal terms, service means delivery.
 In most cases, service of the summons and complaint must be accomplished in person (by hand delivery) to start a lawsuit in Minnesota.
 A party to the dispute cannot be the person serving the lawsuit.

 - Answer: After receiving the summons and complaint, the defendant must respond to the complaint through a document called an “answer.”
 The answer provides an opportunity for the defendant to respond to each of the plaintiff’s allegations by either denying, admitting, or admitting in part and denying in part, each allegation made in the complaint.
 For example, if the complaint alleges that the defendant is the CEO of ABC, Inc., if true, the defendant “admits” the allegation.
 However, if the plaintiff alleges that the defendant, as CEO of ABC, Inc., breached her fiduciary duties to the corporation, the defendant may need to admit the allegation in part and deny it in part.
 The defendant will likely admit that she is the CEO, if that is true, but she will deny that she breached her fiduciary duties.
 After the defendant admits or denies each allegation in the complaint, the defendant will list all “affirmative defenses” to the claims alleged in the complaint.